 FOCUS Labs is sometimes the bearer of bad news.
-On occasion, we need to notify a customer of a failing EM surface or air result.
+On occasion, we need to notify a customer of a failing Environmental Monitoring (EM) surface or air result.
 We do our due diligence, and conduct an internal laboratory investigation, to be sure we didn’t contaminate the plate in the lab.
 And then we report the result.

 FOCUS Laboratories is providing a free investigation worksheet, to help folks think like a microbiological detective, and find the root cause of failing results.
 Until the root cause is uncovered and appropriate preventive action is in place, aseptic process is compromised.
 You can download this worksheet from the

 We are always available for free consultation to help you troubleshoot.
-Give us a call.
+Give us a call at 610 866-7272.
 Patient safety is our primary concern.
 Customer service is our FOCUS.